 \subsection{Ablation Studies}

-In the ablation studies below, in default we mainly evaluate Griffon v2 in object detection task on MSCOCO val2017 \cite{lin2014microsoft} and train the whole model with only train2017 set after feature alignment.
+In the ablation studies below, by default, we mainly evaluate Griffon v2 on the object detection task on MSCOCO val2017 \cite{lin2014microsoft} and train the whole model with only the train2017 set after feature alignment.